N02870941/mazes/docs/README.md

 The limitations of Dijkstra's algorithm is the reason we use A* (A Star) as our primary approach in **path finding**.
 It can be considered a generalization of Dijkstra's algorithm that uses a heuristic value (specific to the problem) that prevents us from straying away on non-optimal paths and helps make more intelligent intermediate steps that lead to the overall optimal solution.
 We can also say Dijkstra's algorithm is a specific case of A* where the heuristic of all adjacent vertices are equal or zero - thus having no impact on decision making.
-This fact, along with the fact that edge weights are all equal is why Dijkstra for simple (single solutions) mazes degrades to DFS.
+This fact, along with the fact that edge weights are all equal is why Dijkstra for simple (single solutions) mazes degrades to a greedy BFS.

 The heuristic is an easy-to-compute value computed per iteration (or beforehand) that we use to determine whether or not we are getting closer to our target.
 It is a problem-specific computation because for arbitrary graphs (a set of edges and vertices) we do not have any information about how "close" we are.
 Since we have our graph in terms of a grid, a good choice for the heuristic is the (euclidian or manhattan) distance between the current pixel and the target.